arpita1412/bookRecommender/README.md

 You can install these dependencies using the following command:

-print(pip install pandas numpy scikit-learn)
+pip install pandas numpy scikit-learn

 ## Getting Started ##
 Clone the repository: